medreres/calculatorMVC/README.md

 # Description

 Simple implementation of calculator written on typescript using MVC pattern.
-Calculating occurs using Shunting Yard Algorithm.
+Calculating occurs using either Shunting Yard Algorithm or Regular Expressions

 # Usage